rse/stanford-postagger/README.md

 NOTICE
 ------

-The Stanford PoS-Tagger is licensed under
-[GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) and is not part of this module.
+The Stanford PoS-Tagger is written in [Java](https://java.com/) and hence this Node.js modules requires an installed `java` executable in the environment.
+Additionally, notice that the Stanford PoS-Tagger is licensed under [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) and is not part of this module.
 It is 128 MB in size and ships with 21 models.
 It is automatically downloaded from its external origin on `npm install`.
 Applications using this Node.js module have to take the license of Stanford PoS-Tagger into account.